jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-secret-cinema-sessions.md

   Cinema.
 featuredImage: /img/secret-cinema.jpg
 ---
-Jeroen - great to chat!
+**RR:** Jeroen - great to chat!
 We’re looking forward to seeing you play.
 You’ve played in Australia quite a few times - how were those experiences?

-Hey there!
+**Secret Cinema: **Hey there!
 Yes, I was lucky enough to be here and enjoy the country.
-I played Rainbow Serpent a few times as well as the Eclipse in 2012.
+I played [Rainbow Serpent](https://www.facebook.com/rainbowHQ/) a few times as well as the Eclipse in 2012.
 Both are outdoors and to me, two of the best parties in Australia.
 Clubbing here is great and I love it, but there is something special about those outdoor events… we just don't have that kind of nature in The Netherlands.

-OK - we’ve got to ask... how did you settle on the name, Secret Cinema?
+**RR: **OK - we’ve got to ask... how did you settle on the name, Secret Cinema?

-Whenever I heard good music on the dance floor or wherever, it made me see images that only I could see.
+**Secret Cinema: **Whenever I heard good music on the dance floor or wherever, it made me see images that only I could see.
 It gave me pictures in my mind, so I thought - “that’s my Secret Cinema”.
 So, when I play I hope people reach that same state and experience their secret cinema with me.

-Very cool.
-Your label Gem Records has been going strong for almost a decade now.
+**RR: **Very cool.
+Your label [Gem Records](https://www.facebook.com/gemrecords/) has been going strong for almost a decade now.
 What have been the highlights and challenges with it over that time?

-The challenge is most certainly to release timeless music.
+**Secret Cinema: **The challenge is most certainly to release timeless music.
 I want it to be special, to last longer than a week in the charts and then be forgotten.
 But with all the ‘fast food’ going on it’s not that easy.
 The highlight was probably releasing my Silver compilation to celebrate 25 years in the business.
-I released a box with all my tracks on USB and CD, videos on DVD and vinyls with new remixes of my old tracks from the likes of Pig & Dan, Enrico Sangiuliano, Joris Voorn and Christian Smith.
+I released a box with all my tracks on USB and CD, videos on DVD and vinyls with new remixes of my old tracks from the likes of [Pig&Dan,](https://www.facebook.com/piganddan) [Enrico Sangiuliano,](https://www.facebook.com/enricosangiuliano/) [Joris Voorn](https://www.facebook.com/jorisvoorndj/) and [Christian Smith](https://www.facebook.com/officialchristiansmith/).
 A new Secret Cinema logo was designed and all sorts of cool collectables were added… it was so cool to be able to do that on my own label.

-And congrats on the 25th anniversary of your classic track ‘Timeless Altitude’ last year.
+**RR: **And congrats on the 25th anniversary of your classic track ‘[Timeless Altitude](https://www.beatport.com/track/timeless-altitude-original-mix/10231110)’ last year.
 We wondered if you chose its name because you had a feeling it would stand the test of time?

 Thank you!
 Yes, it was part of the Silver box release but it was total coincidence it withstood the test of time.
 But maybe it's all in the name... never call a track ‘one day fly’ I guess haha!

 Ha!
-We loved your release with Egbert from last year, ‘I can feel it rising’.
+We loved your release with [Egbert](https://www.facebook.com/DiscoverEgbert/) from last year, ‘[I can feel it rising](https://www.beatport.com/track/i-can-feel-it-rising-original-mix/10014591)’.
 The two of you play and produce together often, can you tell us about the development of the track and how you work together creatively?

 Usually Egbert has a track which he thinks we should work on together.
 He then sends over the stems to me and I create new layers on top and send it back to him and so forth.
 We can't really sit together in the studio for some weird reason, but like this we work very well.
-When I produce with Reinier we are in the studio together and that goes easy - strange how that works!
+When I produce with [Reinier](https://www.facebook.com/ReinierZonneveld/) we are in the studio together and that goes easy - strange how that works!
 With Egbert I can play on stage and have that magical connection there - we completely understand our flow then.

 Your Gem Sessions club nights are famous for being improvised and having multiple DJs playing back to back all night.
 Where did the idea come from?

 It started as a live session and most of the time, it still is.
 I used to only play live every week, so just my own tracks, no DJing.
 I came up with the idea to invite other live-acts to come play with me without practicing… you know, a jam session.
 When it works it can be so magical, so I called it Gem Sessions – as in gems of sessions.
 When I started the label, me and the team thought of bringing back this idea and make them all-night sessions as well.
 The first all-nighter was with Egbert and we didn't practice, we just gemmed away!
-We’ve done it every year since and have started doing them outside of the original venue as well, which is Melkweg Amsterdam.
+We’ve done it every year since and have started doing them outside of the original venue as well, which is [Melkweg Amsterdam](https://www.facebook.com/melkwegamsterdam/).

 Now the Netherlands has a very healthy underground music scene with some of the best clubs in the world - why do you think that is?